 Forthcoming in Sociological Methods & Research

 85 Pages Posted: 31 Jul 2018 Last revised: 25 Apr 2019

-The Stranger-Face Trust (SFT) questionnaire and the Imaginary Stranger Trust (IST) questionnaire are two new self-report measures of social trust that assess trust in real (SFT) and imaginary (IST) strangers across four trust domains.
+The Stranger-Face Trust (SFT) questionnaire and the Imaginary Stranger Trust (IST) questionnaire are two new self-report measures of generalized trust that assess trust in real (SFT) and imaginary (IST) strangers across four trust domains.
+Both were designed to be objective, empirically valid, and easy to administer and score.
 To assess measurement validity and reliability, SFT and IST along with other common measures of social trust, sociodemographic characteristics, biographical characteristics, and a survey experiment were administered to a large representative sample of Qualtrics web-panel members (N = 2041).
 Confirmatory factor analysis and structural equation models established the internal consistency, convergent validity, discriminant validity, and criterion validity of SFT and IST.
-Common correlates of social trust were associated with SFT and IST, indicating that some prior findings were robust to valid and reliable measures of social trust, while other correlates like the age-trust relation were called into question.
+Further tests revealed that SFT and IST correlate with well-established predictors of generalized trust, while other correlates like the age-trust relation were called into question.
+Taken together, the article shows that SFT and IST are valid and reliable instruments for the measurement of generalized trust, and that common measures of generalized trust appear to be less valid and less reliable.
 The article ends with a discussion of the implications and directions for future research.

-Keywords: social trust, generalized trust, measurement validation, confirmatory factor analysis
+Keywords: generalized trust, measurement validation, confirmatory factor analysis

 Suggested Citation: Suggested Citation